By working with new mediums, formats, and constraints, the program pushes students to create more sophisticated and informed work.

 Staff

-Assistant Program Director Jeff Masamori is a designer, photographer, and Art Director at Danner.
+Program Co-Director Jeff Masamori is a designer, photographer, and Art Director at Danner.
 He is honored to be a part of helping young artists realize their talents, create inspiring work, and develop creative and practical skills they’ll carry with them throughout their careers.

 Mentors